The start dates/times will be advertised on the website and in the club’s newsletter.

 The remaining classes work on building foundation skills to help a handler read their dog and to build the dog’s intensity for the hunting game.
 We start Scent Work classes with just food rather than odour as most dogs will quickly build the hunting drive for food.
 This way, when odour is introduced, the dog’s desire to play the game is very strong and the handler has established good teamwork with their dog.

 Equipment and lead handling, which is a very important part of training, will be explained during the course.

 Weeks 1 and 2 the food is easily accessible to the dog, and self-rewarding as the dog can eat the food as soon as it is found.
-As the course progresses the searches gradually increase in difficulty, the food is no longer freely available and the dog must wait to be rewarded by the handler.
+As the course progresses the searches gradually increase in difficulty and the dog must wait to be rewarded by the handler.
 At Week 4 the dogs are introduced to Birch odour which is ‘paired’ with food so the dogs begin to associate the birch odour with the food.
 The final weeks of the course the food is removed and the dogs are searching for birch odour only.

 Intermediate Scent Work Course

 The intermediate course is available only for dogs/handlers who have completed the Introductory course.